Ax-Sch/DeCOI_WGS/README.md

 	cd hail/hail
 	make install-on-cluster HAIL_COMPILE_NATIVES=1 SCALA_VERSION=2.12.13 SPARK_VERSION=3.1.1
 	pip install pyspark==3.1.1

+	# now manually modify the file "workflow/scripts/spark_submit_command.sh" as indicated within the file.
+	# also adjust the last 5 variables within config/config.yaml

 ```

-Note that the environment for running hail / Apache Spark is being created to be able to set up a Apache Spark cluster on top of slurm.
-If you would like to set up a Apache Spark cluster, you would need to mofiy the file "workflow/scripts/spark_submit_command.sh".
-If running hail on a single node is enough, you could simply install hail via conda and skip the step above; in the file config/config.yaml you could set the variable cluster to "no".

 Then the pipeline was run by using the file "run.sh"; this file also needs adjustments (as indicated in the file):
 conda activate snakemake7
 sbatch run.sh

 ## Inputs
+Not all input files that were used for the pipeline are included in this repository due to privacy issues or file-size.
+The following files are missing:
-This pipeline was run on the joint called cohort bcf, which was produced by glnexus.
+- genotype data / cohort bcf, which was produced by glnexus.
 The path ("input_vcf") can be set in the file config/config.yaml.
+- fasta file of the reference genome (here hg38).
+The path ("fasta") can be set in the file config/config.yaml.
+- Data of the 1000 genomes project; You only need to provide a folder; there is a snakemake-rule ("download_1000G_genotypes") to download the data.
+The path ("location_1000G") can be set in the file config/config.yaml.
+- Phenotype files are not included due to privacy issues